 Sundays at 10:00 a.m. in the Living Room.
 Bring friends and enjoy the coffee, tea and morning refreshments.
 Child care available on the Youth Floor.

-Dr. Dennis Olson, Princeton Theological Seminary
+Rev. Dr. William Stacy Johnson, Princeton Theological Seminary